Let’s say you are going to start a new marketing campaign.

 Data Science for Small Businesses: Looking Forwards

-Every business mines a substantial amount of data from its existing and potential user and customer base.
-If you are not thinking of ways to use that data that your business already can gather up, then you are obviously missing out on a treasure chest of opportunities.
+Every business mines substantial data from its existing and potential user and customer base.
+If you are not thinking of ways to use that data that your business can gather, you are obviously missing out on a treasure chest of opportunities.

 Utilizing and analyzing this invaluable user data can be used to enhance customer experience profoundly.

 Let us know if you’ve implemented data science for small businesses and how it performed in your business.
-And if you’re planning now to start, then don’t forget to share the outcome with us ?
+And if you’re planning to start, don’t forget to share the outcome with us.